caweidmann/settings/vim/README.md

     colorscheme 256-grayvim

+Save and exit:

+    :wq

-Save and exit.
-Next time you open any file with vim the colour scheme should be applied.
+Open any file with vim to see the newly added colour scheme.